-Join us for six days in this artist community for cooking classes, cultural events, shopping adventures, and grand dinners.
-Located high in the mountains north of Mexico City, this colonial town of 80,000 people (now a UNESCO World Heritage Site) was listed by Conde Nast Traveler as the 8th best travel destination in the world.
+Join us for seven days in this artist community for cooking classes, cultural events, shopping adventures, and grand dinners.
+Located high in the mountains north of Mexico City, this colonial town (now a UNESCO World Heritage Site) was listed by Conde Nast Traveler as the 8th best travel destination in the world.
 Famous for its mild high desert climate and colonial architecture, San Miguel de Allende is known for its art galleries, craft shops, outdoor markets, art and language institutes, fine restaurants, and a large expatriate population drawn from throughout the world.
 It’s a town of cobblestone streets, pealing church bells, intense colors, and endless holy days, fiestas, and celebrations.
 Hugh and his wife, Teri Sandison, have been visiting San Miguel de Allende for years.
 They know many of San Miguel’s artists, writers, gallery owners, and townspeople, and have used these contacts to create an “insider’s” tour to one of the world’s most romantic and captivating small towns.
 Hugh and Teri are your hosts for every event throughout the week, each limited to only 12 people per session.
-This is not just a cooking school.
-It's a cultural immersion in the daily life of this charming colonial town.

 About the climate: San Miguel is in the high desert country of central Mexico, about 6,000 feet above sea level.
-February and March attract many tourists from snowy North America.
+January and February attract many tourists from snowy North America.
 This is the “dry season” with crisp clear days.
 Evenings are in the mid-40s, while the afternoon temperatures are in the high 70s.
 It’s a magical time of year to visit San Miguel.

 Hugh Carpenter’s Camp San Miguel classes are created for the independent traveler wanting to combine a cooking vacation with plenty of free time to pursue their own interests while in San Miguel, Mexico.
 Features include lunches, receptions and dinners, as listed in the class itineraries.
 Airfare, hotel accommodations, car rental, and other items not described are not included.